-Canine parvo or parvo in dogs is a common but dangerous viral disease.
+Canine parvovirus is a common but dangerous viral disease.
 It mainly affects unvaccinated puppies between the ages of 6 and 20 weeks.
-However, canine parvovirus may also affect adult dogs who have not received their parvo vaccine or missed a booster.
+However, parvo in dogs may also affect adult and senior dogs who have not received their parvo vaccine or missed a booster.

-What causes canine parvo disease?
+What causes canine parvovirus disease?

-Every unvaccinated dog, irrespective of their breed and age, is capable of becoming infected by parvo.
+Canine parvovirus or parvo is a result of the canine parvovirus type 2 (CPV) infection.
+Every unvaccinated dog, irrespective of their breed, is capable of becoming infected by parvo.

-Canine parvovirus can spread via –
+Parvo in dogs can spread via –

 - Direct dog-to-dog contact